BICENTENNIAL TRIBUTE

 SCENE 3

-B: We’ve had a great day here (applause) - assurances have been put in place that Pomposus - unsurprisingly by no social virtue sway’d - has relayed - via the school nurse - that he will in future not mistake pedantry for learning’s laws - although he may well govern, sanction’d but by self applause
+B: We’ve had a great day here (applause) - assurances have been put in place that Pomposus - unsurprisingly by no social virtue sway’d - has relayed - via the school psychiatrist - that he will in future not mistake pedantry for learning’s laws - although he may well govern, sanction’d but by self applause

-Children whoop and shout ‘yay Byron’
+Children whoop and shout ‘Yay to the Old English Baron’

 l